 Small Coffee Maker

-If you love coffee, we highly recommend the Aeropress coffee maker.
+If you love coffee, I highly recommend the Aeropress coffee maker.
 It’s lightweight, uses no power, is easy to clean, and make a banging cup of coffee every time.
 It only takes up about 4″ of space too!

 Pair this with a manual coffee grinder and you can wake up to the best cup of coffee, made exactly the way you like it, every single morning.
 Just add near-boiling water and you’re all set!